Farama-Foundation/Metaworld/docs/benchmark/reward_functions.md

 ---
 layout: "contents"
 title: Reward Functions
 firstpage:
 ---

 # Reward Functions

 Similar structures are provided with the [action](action_space) and [state space](space_space).
-Meta-World provides well-shaped reward functions for the individual tasks that are solveable by current single-task reinforcement learning approaches.
+Meta-World provides well-shaped reward functions for the individual tasks that are solvable by current single-task reinforcement learning approaches.
 To assure equivalent learning in the settings with multiple tasks, all task rewards have the same magnitude.

 ## Options